Tigrov/yii2-kendoui/README.md

 Can be used with:
 * Kendo Grid
 * Kendo List
-* other features are requiring DataSources
+* other features that require DataSources

 Installation
 ------------